jaguzmana/economics-news-scraper/README.md

 ## Description

 The goal of this project is to create an Economics News Scraper, taking into account the problem described in the [Design.md](Design.md) file, to demonstrate Python coding knowledge.
-In this project, a class was created to model the general behavior of a NewsScraper, and it was configured for each website using a JSON settings file. **The scraped data from each website is now stored in a MongoDB database instead of a JSON file.** The technologies used for this project are *Python*, *MongoDB*, and some HTML knowledge to extract the website-specific content using *XPATH*.
+In this project, a class was created to model the general behavior of a NewsScraper, and it was configured for each website using a JSON settings file. **The scraped data from each website is now stored in a MongoDB database instead of a JSON file.** The technologies used for this project are *Python*, *MongoDB*, *Docker*, and some HTML knowledge to extract the website-specific content using *XPATH*.

 ## Table of Contents